q-m/q-m.github.io/_posts/2019-07-24-pattern-matching-expert-system-classification.md

 Additionally, a machine learning-based system needs a growing amount of validated training data in order to improve itself.
 This means that its predictions will need to be manually validated and corrected where necessary, before they can be fed back to the system.
 Contrarily, predictions made by an expert system do not always require manual validation.
 Not only does this save manual labour, it can also automatically generate legitimate training data and therefore help improving machine learning predictions.

-Finally an expert system is not a black box like many machine learning-based systems.
+Finally an expert system is not a black box like some machine learning solutions, such as neural networks.
 This makes it easier to inspect, debug and adapt.

 Of course it also has its drawbacks.
 Foremost, it requires knowledge and this knowledge needs to be inserted and managed.
 This still requires manual labour and can be a tedious practice.